probabilistic-numerics/probnum/docs/source/development/pull_request.md

 In order to keep your fork up-to-date with the main repository, one convenient way to do so is to set up [multiple remotes](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes) for `git`.
-For example, this way you can always keep the master branch of your forked repository up-to-date with the main repository and you can easily `git merge` recent changes into your feature branch.
-To set up the main ProbNum repository as a secondary remote run
+For example, this way you can always keep the main branch of your forked repository up-to-date with the ProbNum repository and you can easily `git merge` recent changes into your feature branch.
+To set up the ProbNum repository as a secondary remote run

 ```shell
 $ cd probnum